RmigD/festinaepaper/README.md

 ### Screen (HAT)
 - https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT_(B)
 - Grab a Pi Zero W with pre-soldered headers and push screen and pi against eachother while trying your hardest not to break them.
-After you realize the headers are too long (because you suffer from OCD and need to see a flush fit), separate the screen from the pi, cut off a couple of mm of the top of each header and do it again.
+After you realize the headers are too long (and you suffer from OCD and need to see a flush fit), separate the screen from the pi, cut off a couple of mm of the top of each header pin and repeat the process..

 ### Instructions (probably incomplete)
 - Check the paths and change the GPS coordinates under /examples/getweathertoscreen.sh